Close Icon

 For more information, read the official government guide to planning permission or visit the planning portal to find out whether you’ll need an application.

-Finding the right holiday letting agency in Cornwall for expert advice and support can make all the difference to help you achieve holiday let success.
-With over 700 self-catering cottages in locations throughout Cornwall, have the expertise and industry know how to help you run your holiday letting business.
+Finding the right holiday letting agency in Cornwall for expert advice and support can make all the difference with achieving holiday let success.
+With over 800 self-catering cottages in locations throughout Cornwall, we at Cornish Cottage Holidays have the expertise and industry know how to help you run your holiday letting business.

-We want letting your holiday home to be as enjoyable and effortless as possible for you so we’ve created some helping guides to answer any queries that you may have.
-Simply visit our Owner Advice Page to find out more.
+We want letting your holiday home to be as enjoyable and effortless as possible for you, so we’ve created some helpful blogs to answer any queries that you may have.
+Simply visit our owner advice page to find out more.